 Award winning Northampton Community College provides accessible and quality education for all

 Belka is also an aspiring major in early childhood education.
-Wanting to excel in her dream of becoming an childhood educator, Belka decided to join one of the extra curricular activities that NCC has to offer: the Monroe County Education Association.
-This is an association that is dedicated to hosting events, and holding fundraisers for other organizations in regards to child services.
+Wanting to excel in her dream of becoming a childhood educator, Belka decided to join one of the extracurricular activities that NCC has to offer: the Monroe County Education Association.
+This is an association that is dedicated to hosting events and holding fundraisers for other organizations in regards to child services.

 “It really supported me and helped me grow my knowledge and passion in childhood community education,” said Belka.
 “Even though there were some people that didn’t even major in childhood education, their passion in community service really influenced me as a person.”

 Northampton Community College prides itself in twice being named the “Leader College” in the national student success initiative “Achieving the Dream.”
 They boast forty thousand plus alumni, including a four-time Pulitzer Prize winner, an Academy Award-winning documentary director, CEO’s, and many more impressive alumni.

 “The vibrance of this college is access, excellence, diversity, and global engagement, and the belief we should encourage our students to be active members of this campus and the broader community,” said Dr. Mark Erickson, President of Northampton Community College.

 Northampton Community College is a great place to help students excel in their passion, and to find their career path.

 A lot of the professors and classes that I had, gave me a direction for what I want to do in life, and where I should start,” said Garin.
 NCC provides affordable education and opportunity for all, and their staff is committed to helping the students as much as possible.